Muhammad-Kotikov/Haunted-Manor/README.md

 ## Hardware Requirements

-- NOT Lia's shitty MacBook (shacky Tiles o.O)
+- NOT Sidney's shitty macbook
-- if you do have a
+- however, if you DO have a low spec pc, you can turn off the lightsystem and (but this should be unnecessary) the crt shader, may not look as pretty

 ## Software Requirements
 - OS: any (tested with Windows, MacOS and Debian)